alexan1/alexan1.github.io/_posts/2019-7-2-esim google fi.md

 3. if you have 2 devices, install VPN on one and connect second using hotspot. (probably won't work nether)
 4. download and install app APK from [APKMirror](https://www.apkmirror.com/) or [APKpure](https://apkpure.com/).

-Other catch: except $20 montly fee you pay additionaly 20 cents for minute outside US.
+Other catch: on top of $20 montly fee you pay additional 20 cents per minute outside the US.

 To avoid these charges you can setup to use [Google Hangout](https://play.google.com/store/apps/details?id=com.google.android.talk) and [Google Dialer](https://play.google.com/store/apps/details?id=com.google.android.dialer) to accept calls and dial using Google Fi number.